SWEET Institute

 • Help individuals rediscover meaning and possibility

-The SWEET Institute Suicide Prevention Training Series was created to help clinicians develop these practical skills in a thoughtful, evidence-informed learning environment.
+The SWEET Institute Suicide Intervention Training Series was created to help agencies develop and apply effective and evidence-based skills.

 The SWEET Institute Approach

-At the SWEET Institute, we believe suicide prevention requires both clinical skill and human presence.
+At the SWEET Institute, we believe suicide intervention requires both clinical skill and human presence.

-Our trainings integrate evidence-based practices with relational and trauma-informed approaches that help clinicians understand the person behind the crisis.
+Our trainings integrate evidence-based practices with relational and trauma-informed approaches that help agencies understand the person behind the crisis.

 Participants explore how to: